-A reliable frying pan is a piece of kitchen kit you shouldn't be without.
-The BBC Good Food on-test team bring you an expert review of top five non-stick picks.
+A frying pan is a piece of kitchen kit you shouldn't be without.
+The BBC Good Food on-test team bring you an expert review of our top non-stick picks.
 Discover our best buys.

 Best bits: Sturdy but lightweight and a comfy handle